-Your application for medical school is important, but did you know that your medical school interview is what makes or breaks your acceptance?
+Your application for medical school is important, but did you know that your medical school interview could be what makes or breaks your acceptance?

 Your medical school interview is a very important phase in the admissions process.
-If you’re asked for an interview, this usually means that the school believes you, at least the “you” on paper, have what it takes to be successful in their program.
+If you’re asked for an interview, this usually means that the school believes that you, (at least the “you” on paper), have what it takes to be successful in their program.

-Because your medical school interview is critical to being admitted into medical school, it’s best that you make sure you’re prepared prior to your interview.
+Because your medical school interview is critical to being admitted into medical school, it’s best that you make sure to prepare prior to your interview.

 If you’re curious about the questions that you’ll be asked during the interview, we’ve compiled a list of the top 50 medical school interview questions to help you prepare.